vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 Allowing users to initiate transfers allows for the following capabilities:
 - A user can transfer funds from a public key A to a public key B.
-- A user cand transfer funds to a [reward account](0056-REWA-rewards_overview.md#rewards-accounts)
 - A user can transfer funds from and to a locked account used for staking (yet to be specified) [LOCKED_FOR_STAKING](0059-STKG-simple_staking_and_delegating.md).
-- A user can set up recurring transfer.
+- A user can set up a recurring transfer.
+- A user can set up a recurring transfer to one or more [reward accounts](0056-REWA-rewards_overview.md#reward-accounts).

 ## Limits